pankajkaushik12/pankajkaushik12.github.io/_pages/blog/RL/finite-markov_decision_property.md

 ---

 ## Key Definition:
-- *Agent*: Decision Maker
+- *Agent*: The decision maker that interacts with the environment.
-- *Environment*: Anything to which the agent interact
+- *Environment*: Everything the agent interacts with.
-- *State*: Information about the environment available to the agent.
+- *State*: The information about the environment available to the agent.

 ## Flow
 At each time step, the environment presents a state $$S_t$$ to the agent, based on which the agent takes an action $$A_t$$.
 As a consequence, the agent receives a reward $$R_{t+1}$$, which leads the agent to the next state $$S_{t+1}$$.
 The agent chooses an action based on the policy $$\pi$$, where $$\pi_t(a \| s)$$ represents the probability of choosing action $$A_t = a$$ given that the agent is in state $$S_t = s$$.